Request Your Absentee Ballot NOW! Once you receive it - send it back by October 15, 2020.

 - The last day to request an absentee ballot is 5:00 PM on October 27, 2020

-Find out if your absentee ballot request has been processed
+To find out if your absentee ballot request has been processed please send an email message to Elections@chathamnc.org

 - Go to https://vt.ncsbe.gov/RegLkup/